alliemeetsfungi/QIIME2_Help/README.md

   --p-include unassigned \
   --o-filtered-sequences path/to/search/results/NEW-database/directory-95/unassigned-rep-seqs.qza
 ```
-<br>Continue on to run the remaining unassigned representative sequences at 90% and 80% identities for this database, the same as you did for the first database.
+Continue on to run the remaining unassigned representative sequences at 90% and 80% identities for this database as you did for the first database.
 ```
+# 90% Identity BLAST Search
 qiime feature-classifier classify-consensus-blast \
   --i-query path/to/search/results/NEW-database/directory-95/unassigned-rep-seqs.qza \
   --i-reference-reads path/to/NEW-database/ref-seqs.qza \